ertugrultas/purgecss/README.md

 #usage

-npm install -g @perftool/purge-css
+npm install -g @perftools/purge-css

 purge-css coverage.json

-You can export coverage.json by usinh Chrome Dev Tools coverage tool.
+You can export coverage.json by using Chrome Dev Tools coverage utility.

 The results will be in output folder.